Care, Treatment, Custody & Corrections Programs (CTCC/Section 23)

 CTCC Programs are designed for students who are unable to attend school because they are in care, treatment or correction/custody facilities.

-Care, Treatment, Custody & Correctional programs are funded by the Ontario Ministry of Education and Training to allow School Boards to deliver educational services to young people who are unable to attend their community school because they are either in:
+Care, Treatment, Custody & Correctional programs are funded by the Ontario Ministry of Education to allow School Boards to deliver educational services to young people who are unable to attend their community school because they are either in:

 - Care Facilities (e.g. hospitals)